English

 Public right to access government information

 Generally, information produced or gathered by government offices and agencies is accessible to the public.
 Government information can be valuable for businesses, reporters, and people involved in lawsuits.
 Some information is easily accessible, such as legislation, Commission Reports, or court cases because it is published and distributed in libraries, government book stores, and online.
 However, some information is not readily available without requesting it, such as government salaries, internal memos, expenses, and reports on sensitive subject matters.
 Accessing public records can be complex.
-To get help, call a lawyer now.
+To get help, ask a lawyer now.

 In Ontario, there are three main laws that regulate requests for information held by a government office: